 Timothy McBride is an influential health policy analyst and leading health economist shaping the national agenda in health insurance, health reform, rural health care, Medicare and Medicaid policy, health economics, and access to health care.

 McBride studies the effects of health reform at the state and national levels, the uninsured, diabetes policy, Medicare Advantage, and long-term entitlement reform.

-Professor McBride has been active in testifying before Congress and consulting with important policy constituents on health reform, Medicare, Medicaid and rural health policy.
+McBride has been active in testifying before Congress and consulting with policy constituents on health reform, health insurance issues and rural health policy.
 He is a member of the Rural Policy Research Institute (RUPRI) Health Panel that provides expert advice on rural health issues to the U.S. Congress and other policymakers.

-Dr. McBride serves as a member of several national committees and Boards, including such professional organizations as the Methods Council for Academy Health, the International Health Economics Association (iHEA), and the American Society of Health Economists (ASHE).
-He currently Chairs the state of Missouri’s MOHealthNET Oversight Committee, which serves in advisory role for the state’s Medicaid program.
+McBride serves as a member of several national committees and boards, including the Methods Council for Academy Health and the St. Louis City Board of Health.
+He currently serves as chair of the state of Missouri’s MOHealthNET Oversight Committee, which advises the state’s Medicaid program.